Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated Synthdat to version `1.1.0`, a new model, and major UI improvements.
+Vist the [app page](https://infinitode.netlify.app/apps/synthdat), or view our `Distributables` release for this [version](https://github.com/Infinitode/Distributables/releases/tag/synthdat-1.1.0).
+- Updated `Distributables` with the new `Synthdat` release and screenshots for all apps.
 - Updated `ValX` to version `0.2.5`, now supporting custom wordlists and files for profanity detection and removal.
 - Updated `Python Projects` with a new beginner project.
 - Updated `BlurJS` with performance improvements and more usage examples.